shital8580/E-commerce-prediction-app/README.md

 View the forecasted sales and trends on interactive dashboards.

 🎯 Live Demo

-🔗 Try the App: E-commerce Prediction App
+🔗 Try the App:E-commerce Prediction App

 🛠 Installation & Usage
 Clone the Repository